-Dividends received from both Cyprus and abroad by tax resident individuals are subject to SDC at the rate of 17%.
+Dividends received from both Cyprus and abroad by tax resident and Cyprus-domiciled individuals are subject to SDC at the rate of 17%.

-Dividends received by non-resident individuals are not subject to SDC.
+Dividends received by tax-resident but non-domiciled individuals are not subject to SDC.

 Interest income

 Interest income from bank deposits is generally exempt from income tax but is subject to SDC.